elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 - Manual checking: Manually check the progranm is tedious
 - Automated: Some automation and tools are posible
 - Taint analysis:
-	- Variables that contain input from potential malicious users are labeled as sources
+	- Variables that contain input from potential malicious users are labeled as **sources**
-    - Critical functions are labeled as sinks
+    - Critical functions are labeled as **sinks**
-    - Tain analysis checks whether any of the sinks arguments could potentially be affected by a source
+    - Taint analysis checks whether any of the sinks arguments could potentially be affected by a source
     - Source = user input
     - Special check: Carried out
     - Taint analysis can be static or dynamic